Daytime hours: 10:00 am - 6:30 pm

 In the kitchen!

-Understand the impact of food on health and discover the pleasure of cooking while taking care of yourself.
+Understand the impact of food on health, question our consumption and the origins of what we eat.
+Discover the pleasure of cooking

 Capacity: 14 children